Geographical Index > United States > New Jersey > Burlington County > Report # 55552|

 About BFRO Investigator Eric Spinner:

-Eric Spinner is the owner of a business in a town that borders the Pine Barrens.
+Eric Spinner is the owner of a health food store in Medford, NJ - a town that borders the Pine Barrens.
 He is a Certified Nutritional Consultant, and a Shiatsu Practitioner.
-Eric attended the 2008 NW Pennsylvania Expedition, and the 2009 Sunshine Coast BC Canada Expedition.
-He has made many solo excursions into the Pine Barrens of New Jersey, and also to the Pocono Mountains of north eastern Pennsylvania.
-He has also done investigations in Missouri and Florida.
+Eric has attended the 2008 NW Pennsylvania Expedition, the 2009 Sunshine Coast BC Canada Expedition, the 2016 So NY Expedition, and is the organizer of the New Jersey Expeditions.
+He has made numerous solo excursions into the Pine Barrens, the Pocono Mountains of north eastern Pennsylvania, and has done investigations in Missouri and Florida.
 He was most recently involved in the production of the South Jersey Sasquatch episode of Finding Bigfoot, and was one of the witnesses featured in the Town Hall meeting.